 Theme: Re-imagining how to plan out a writing project, including activities for thinking through the early stages of a project.

-Takeaway: A tailored list of activities students can make use of when first embarking on a writing project.
+Takeaway: A tailored menu of activities you can choose from when first embarking on a writing project.

 Secret Docs & Messy Drafts: Writing for Thinking

 Theme: Writing for thinking and writing for communicating are two different things (shoutout to Larry McEnerny).
-Students will explore methods for thinking-in-writing.
+This session explores methods for thinking-in-writing.

-Takeaway: A better understanding of their unique writing/thinking style, and at least one new approach to try in the drafting stage.
+Takeaway: A better understanding of your unique writing/thinking style, and at least one new approach to try in the drafting stage.

 Who Are You Talking To?: Writing for Communicating

-Theme: Continuing to explore the difference between writing for thinking and writing for communicating (though attendance at the previous session is not required).
-We will discuss how to imagine, anticipate, and communicate with a specific audience/readership.
+Theme: In this session we turn to writing for communicating, and discuss how to imagine, anticipate, and communicate with a specific audience/readership.

-Takeaway: A clearer sense of who they are communicating with in their writing, and at least one new approach to try as they refine their draft to better reach this audience.
+Takeaway: A clearer sense of who you are communicating with in your writing, and at least one new approach to try as you refine your draft to better reach this audience.

 Let It Go, Let It Go: Polishing a Draft

 Theme: The editing stage is distinct from the drafting stages.
-Students will explore how to effectively edit their own work without spiraling into anxiety.
+We will explore how to effectively edit without spiraling into anxiety.

 Takeaway: A clear sense of the division between writing and editing, and at least one concrete editing technique to try.